dlvp/dlvp.github.io/_posts/2017-12-01-Physics-snnarxiv.markdown

 # The data

 The data I will use for training are obtained from the Inspire database which I already used [here](https://dlvp.github.io/Physics-Is-it-possible/).
-I will extract from it all abstract and titles of papers corresponding to the hep-th category of the arXiv.
+I will extract from it all abstracts and titles of papers corresponding to the hep-th category of the arXiv.
 There is a total of something less than 80 thousand abstracts and a total of 37 thousand unique words.
 This is a lot of unique words, so some preprocessing of the abstract is necessary.

 All text in parethesis is removed from the abstracts.
 Abstract can contain formulas and these can be particularly difficult to learn because the may display a lot of variations.
-Instead of trying to learn a formula I replace all formula in one abstract with a special string, `xxxxx`, so that I will just be able to substitute a formula whenever this special string appear after the abstracts are generated.
+Instead of trying to learn a formula I replace all formulas in one abstract with a special string, `xxxxx`, so that I will just be able to substitute a formula whenever this special string appear after the abstracts are generated.
 Indentifying a formula can be complicated.
 In principle all inline math expressions in Latex are surrounded by `$` signs so this command takes care of that

 ``
 re.sub('\$.*?\$','xxxxx',abstract, flags=re.DOTALL)
 ``

+Formulas of this kind are saved to a file, so that they can be substituted back later after generation is concluded.

 Sometimes people just put theis formulas with no `$` signs in their abstract.
 In order to take care of that I define a set of standard characters